About Rocky Mountain Splash

 We are a nationally competitive Synchronized Swim team based in Denver, Colorado.
-We are currently the highest ranked team in Colorado with 40 swimmers ranging in age from 6 to 18, and a staff of 8 coaches.
+We are currently the highest-ranked team in Colorado with 12 coaches and over 32 swimmers ages 6 to 18.

 We compete locally, nationally, and internationally and offer lessons and competitive programs for swimmers of all levels.
 If you are interested in learning more about Rocky Mountain Splash, please take this opportunity to browse our web site to learn more about our swimmers, our coaching staff and our program.
 Please contact us with any questions!